Sonalighode/SynthoSphere/README.md

     always @(posedge i_clk or posedge rst)          //trigger at positive edge of input clock or reset begin
-        if (rst)                                   //check if reset is high begin                                      //if true, set 0 to following pc <= 0;
+        if (rst)                                   //check if reset is high begin                                      //if true, set 0 to the following ports pc <= 0;
             opcode <= 0;
             rs1 <= 0;